By: Sharon Aron Baron

 According to the U.S. Air Force, three airmen assigned to Hill Air Force Base, including one from Florida were killed in Iraq after a car bomb exploded including Tech Sgt.
 Timothy R. Weiner, 35, of Tamarac Florida.
 Senior Airman Elizabeth A. Loncki, 23, of New Castle Delaware and Senior Airman Daniel B. Miller Jr., 24, of Galesburg Illinois, died in the blast Sunday near Baghdad.

-All three were members of the 775th Civil Engineer Squadrons Explosive Ordinance Disposal Flight.
+All three were members of the 775th Civil Engineer Squadrons Explosive Ordnance Disposal Flight.
 They were trained to safely dispose of bombs and maintain safe passage for convoys on supply routes.
 “It was similar to a car bomb in the road and they stopped to do what they normally do,” said Marilu Trainor, public affairs director at Hill Air Force Base.
 They were killed in action while performing their mission.”

 Weiner who graduated from Piper High School in Sunrise was expected to return to his wife and 16-year-old son in Utah in two weeks family members told WFOR-TV in Miami.
 Weiner loved computers and planned to retire in three years the relatives said.
 He enlisted in the Air Force in 1990.